Install or update the term checker for ASD-STE100

 <!ENTITY ProjectTermsGrammarRules SYSTEM "file:///D:/test/ste8-term-checker/data-files/grammar-projectterms.xml">

-Update the local files version of the term checker
+Update the local files version of the term checker to use LanguageTool 6.5

-LanguageTool is is released 2 times each year (https://dev.languagetool.org/roadmap).
+LanguageTool is released 2 times each year (https://dev.languagetool.org/roadmap).
 Usually, a new version of the term checker is available approximately 1 week after the LanguageTool release.
 TechScribe will tell you by e-mail and on the RSS feed.

-To update the local files version of term checker
+To update the local files version of term checker to use LanguageTool 6.5

-You will have this directory structure:
+You will have this directory structure (not all files and directories are shown):

 ste8-term-checker